greatoyster/DailySchedule/README.md

 A lot of changes exist between those versions of tutorial.

 In source code assembly, `SAVE` and `LOAD` are two useful macros, their definitions begin with `.macro` and end with `.endm`.
-Here is an exampe:
+Here is an example:

 ```assembly